psgonza/bynario_posts/2017-05-31-Using-different-sudo-passwords-for-the-same-host-group-in-Ansible-.markdown

 $
 ```

-It is interesting to notice how I added the extra variables in the command by using ```-e@/server/playbooks/passwords.yml```, otherwise it wont work!
+It is interesting to notice how I added the extra variables in the command by using ```-e@/server/playbooks/passwords.yml```, otherwise it won't work!

 Later!